rperper/lsnode/README.md

 ====================

-We have written a basic Node.js module, named `lsnode.js` (installed by default in $SERVER_ROOT/fcgi-bin) which is run as a program by Litespeed Enterprise.
+We have written a basic Node.js module, named `lsnode.js` (installed by default in $SERVER_ROOT/fcgi-bin) which is run as a program by Litespeed Enterprise as a front end to an existing Node.js application.

 For now this will not work with OpenLitespeed.

-There is a sample httpd_config.xml configuration file included which was my config file for testing.
+There is a sample httpd_config.xml configuration file included which is referenced here from time to time.
 It was configured to run the Ghost program described at `https://ghost.org/`.
-To install it an run it as a local user, I went to a directory where the Litespeed user would have rights and did a git clone of the
+To install it an run it as a local user, go to a directory where the Litespeed user would have rights and do a git clone of the distribution:
-distribution:
 ```
 git clone https://github.com/TryGhost/Ghost.git
 ```

-From the highest level Ghost directory I wrote a simple script named `StartGhost`
+From the highest level Ghost directory a simple script was written named `StartGhost` to execute Ghost as a program.
 ```
 #!/usr/bin/env node
 require('./index.js');